-Since the release of this version, Microsoft received a lot of criticism for multiple vulnerabilities in the system.
+Since the release of this version, Microsoft has received a lot of criticism for multiple vulnerabilities in the system.

 Although Windows 2000 is not used today, it may be used on some older machines.
-Therefore, you need either a physical PC or a virtual machine program to use this system.
+Therefore, you need a physical PC or a virtual machine program to use this system.

 You can use VMware Workstation Pro as virtual machine software.
 Thus, you can watch this video or follow the steps below to install the Windows 2000 Pro version on the virtual machine on your Windows 10 computer.

 Step 1: First, to run a virtual computer on your Windows 10 computer, follow the steps in this article to install the VMware software.

 Step 2: After installing the Workstation software on your system, download the Windows 2000 ISO file used in this video tutorial from the link below.